Patina Miller: Career

 She performed as the Leading Player in the American Repertory Theater production of Pippin from December 5, 2012, to January 20, 2013.
 Miller reprised the role in the Broadway revival, which began performances on March 23, 2013, at the Music Box Theatre and officially opened on April 25, 2013.
 She won the Outer Critics Circle Award and Tony Award for Best Actress in a Musical at the 67th Tony Awards for this role.

 Miller played Commander Paylor in The Hunger Games: Mockingjay – Part 1 (2014) and Part 2 in 2015.
 In May 2014, it was announced that she was cast as Daisy Grant, press coordinator to Secretary of State Elizabeth McCord (Téa Leoni) in the CBS political drama Madam Secretary.
 The show premiered on Sunday, September 21, 2014, on CBS as part of the 2014–15 television season.

 In 2019, Miller starred as the Witch in the Hollywood Bowl production of Into the Woods and reprised the role in a 2022 Broadway revival at the St. James Theatre.
+From 2021 to 2026, Miller had been cast on television series Power Book III: Raising Kanan as Raquel Thomas, being nominated at the Black Reel Awards, NAACP Image Awards and being recognized by the AAFCA TV Honors for her acting performance.
+In 2024, she voiced animated character Sera on Hazbin Hotel.
+In September 2026, Miller will star in the Broadway play School Girls; Or, the African Mean Girls Play at the Samuel J. Friedman Theatre.

 Personal life

 On June 14, 2014, Miller married venture capitalist David Mars in New York City.
-Robin Burch, Miller’s mother, who is a Baptist minister, officiated at the ceremony.
+Robin Burch, Miller's mother, who is a Baptist minister, officiated at the ceremony.
 Their daughter, Emerson Harper, was born on August 9, 2017, in New York City.

 In 2023, Miller sang the U.S. National Anthem at the start of the New York City Marathon in Staten Island and subsequently completed the race in four hours.